zalo/MathUtilities/README.md

 ## Verlet Rigidbody
 <img src="http://i34.photobucket.com/albums/d144/Zalo10/Verlet_zpsvzicq1is.gif">

 A minimal script for simulating a rigid body's motion using time-corrected verlet integration (without using a Rigidbody component).
+Also contains examples for linkage systems.